tlverse/causalglm/README.md

 For high dimensional W, you can use the wrapper function `causalGLMnet` which runs `causalGLM` using a custom glmnet-LASSO learner for estimation.
 This allows for robust and fast estimation in high dimensional settings where conventional machine-learning algorithms may struggle.
 Cross-fitting can be performed to reduce bias.
 This method can be viewed as an adaptive version of "glm" in that confounders/variables to adjust for are adaptively selected using the LASSO, but still allow for asymptotically correct post-selection inference.

 ## Need a new or specialized method?
+Questions?
+Suggestions?

 Any confusion?
 Questions?
 Don't know which method to use?
 None of the methods handle your problem?
 Need a custom/specialized method?